TechSymbiose/STM32-Bare-Metal-Guide/README.md

 	- stm32XXxx.h (same, replaceX X by the serie, stm32g4xx.h for me)
 	- system\_stm32XXxx.h (system\_stm32g474xx.h)

+\# What are these files ?
+And why to we need them ?

+These files define everything related to the STM32 from a low level perspective such as registers.
+Of course you can simply read the documentation and implement everything by yourself.
+But trust me, you and I don't want to do it.
+It is very long, boring and useless.
+Just take a look at the thousands of line of code (I'm not kidding) and you will understand.

 In addition with these header files, you need 2 more files.
 First, the startup file with the '.s' extension :

 - Core/Startup/startup\_stm32XXXXXXXX.s (startup_stm32g474retx.s)

+This file contains some basic stuff to make the STM32 work such as interruptions.

-Then, the linker script (with .ld extension).
+Then, the linker script (with .ld extension) which defines the memory (FLASH and RAM) addresses and length.
 You can find these 2 linker script files for both the RAM and the FLASH from STM32CubeIDE (Drivers/STM32XXXXXXXX_FLASH.ld and Drivers/STM32XXXXXXXX_FLASH.ld).
 However, I advise you to use a unique file you can find [here](./core/startup/stm32g474re.ld).
 Simply rename this file to match your STM32 (not obligatory but better to stay organized).
 It is equivalent to the two previous files.
 We just need to modify a few fields to make it work with each STM32, which is pretty nice !

 ### Makefile